risonakamo/album-renamer/design/album renamer.md

 - proceed to rename phase button
 - scrollbar showing marks of starts of groups
 - footer showing number of groups, number of images

+# ideas to implement later
+- ellipsis in the middle of text instead of at the end
+    - will need to do some manual logic. right now using the css's default text overflow